tristone-cz/ha_tuya_ble/README.md

   + Irrigation computer (product_id '6pahkcau')

 * Lights
-  + Most light products should be supported as the Light class tries to get device description from the cloud when there are added but only Strip Lights (category_id 'dd') Magiacous RGB light bar (product_id 'nvfrtxlq') has has been tested
+  + Most BLE light products should be supported as the Light class tries to get device description from the cloud when there are added but only Strip Lights (category_id 'dd') Magiacous RGB light bar (product_id 'nvfrtxlq') has has been tested

+    *Note that some light products are using Bluetooth Mesh protocols and not BLE and so aren't compatible with this integration.
+That's probably the case if your product isn't at least found (even if non-working) by this integration*

 ## Support project